pablotorresdev/securo/README.md

-# Securo Project Documentation
+# Conitrack Project Documentation

 ## **Overview**

-Securo is a Spring Boot application designed for user management with a PostgreSQL database.
+Conitrack is a Spring Boot application designed for user management with a PostgreSQL database.
 It includes Dockerized environments for both the application and the database, complete with automated backup capabilities and options for deployment in the cloud.

 ---

 ## **Project Structure**

 ```
-/securo                  # Root directory of the project
+/conitrack                  # Root directory of the project
    ├── src                 # Source code of the Spring Boot application
    ├── backups             # Directory for database backups
    ├── Dockerfile.app      # Dockerfile for the Spring Boot application